An implicit unified gas-kinetic wave-particle method for radiative transport process: Numerical examples

-It can be observed in Fig. \ref{fig_marshakb1} that the UGKWP solutions with CFL number 1 and 10 agree well with the SN solutions at times $t=15, 30, 45, 60, 74$.
-For efficiency, to reach a simulation time of 100ns, the IMC takes 1090.8mins with CFL=1, and 796.2mins with CFL=10.
-The UGKWP method takes 253.6mins with $\text{CFL}=1$, and 48.1mins with $\text{CFL}=10$.
-The UGKWP is generally 3.3 times faster than IMC for $\text{CFL}=1$, and 15.6 times faster than IMC for $\text{CFL}=10$.
-On one hand, the UGKWP only tracks the non-equilibrium particles, which takes about 10 percent IMC particles for Marshak wave-2B problem.
-On the other hand, the UGKWP avoids the massive calculation of IMC's effective scattering, which is computationally intensive for Marshak wave-2B problem.
+It can be observed in Fig. \ref{fig_marshakb1} that the IUGKWP solutions with CFL numbers 1 and 10 agree well with the SN solutions at times $t=15, 30, 45, 60, 74$.
+For efficiency, to reach a simulation time of 100ns, the IMC takes 1090.8mins with CFL=1 and 796.2mins with CFL=10.
+The IUGKWP method takes 253.6mins with $\text{CFL}=1$, and 48.1mins with $\text{CFL}=10$.
+The IUGKWP is generally 3.3 times faster than IMC for $\text{CFL}=1$ and 15.6 times faster than IMC for $\text{CFL}=10$.
+On the one hand, the IUGKWP only tracks the non-equilibrium particles, which takes about 10 percent IMC particles for Marshak wave-2B problem.
+On the other hand, the IUGKWP avoids the massive calculation of IMC's effective scattering, which is computationally intensive for the Marshak wave-2B problem.

-For above two Marshak wave problems, the UGKWP is accurate by comparing to SN solution.
-The time step of UGKWP can be enlarger to $\text{CFL}=10$.
-In the optically thin regime, the UGKWP is slightly fast comparing to IMC, and in the optically thick regime, the UGKWP is significantly faster than IMC.
+For the above two Marshak wave problems, the IUGKWP is accurate by comparing it to the $S_N$ solution.
+The time step of IUGKWP can be enlarged to $\text{CFL}=10$.
+In the optically thin regime, the IUGKWP is slightly fast compared to IMC, and in the optically thick regime, the IUGKWP is significantly faster than IMC.